How Long Should a Car Battery Last?

 In Arizona, drivers should change their car batteries every four years.
 They are not very expensive and the small amount of time it takes can help protect everyone against an accident.
 It’s also advised that after any car accident, no matter how minor, the battery should also be replaced, as it can suffer damage that may not be visible.

-If you have been in a car accident, or are just looking for more ways to keep you and your car safe, contact us at Breyer Law Offices, P.C., at (602) 267-1280.
+If you have been in a car accident, or are just looking for more ways to keep you and your car safe, contact the Phoenix car crash lawyers at Breyer Law Offices, P.C., at (602) 457-6222.
 We’re committed to keeping Arizonans safe and want to help you, too!